oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

 10. RMAN backup strategy.

-   There is no existing RMAN backup strategy for the source database that we have configured in this lab , so this can be ignored.
+   There is no existing RMAN backup strategy for the source database that we have configured in this lab , so this step can be ignored for this lab.

    However if your source database has existing RMAN backups then follow below procedure.